zephyralistair/Data3888-KidneyA1/report/submission/README.md

 * Other folders: 		Cache for the RMD

 ## Important Note:
-This assignment's instructions were contradictory and unclear, and we were not able to receive anything helpful from Ed.
+* This assignment's instructions were contradictory and unclear, and we were not able to receive anything helpful from Ed.
 We initially considered creating a PDF report which was much more academic.
-However, we eventually chose to submit a RMD with embedded code for discreet reasons, which seemed to be a safer decision.
+However, we eventually chose to submit an RMD with embedded code for discreet reasons, which seemed to be a safer decision.
+And we didn't put code in the Appendix because we believed that would prevent the report from being reproducible and because embedded code seemed to be a good choice.
-GitHub and Shiny links are attached in the Appendix.
+* GitHub and Shiny links are attached in the Appendix.
+* There is a dark mode in the HTML.